MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TDS-Transactions.md

 > [!NOTE]
 > Advance payment needs to be applied with the invoice before posting.
 Otherwise TDS will be calculated on the whole invoice amount.

-### TDS to be calculated on Non-Resident Vendor Invoice in FCY
+### TDS to be calculated on non-resident vendor invoice in FCY

 In the given scenario, vendor issued an invoice for USD 10000 on which 2% TDS is applicable under TDS Section 195.
 All USD amounts will get converted into INR based on currency exchange rates.
 For this example exchange rate has been considered as USD 1 = INR 65.